-Midterm Quizzes: There will be four quizzes on the last day of even weeks (2, 4, 8, and 10), one midterm (week 6), and one comprehensive final exam.
+Midterm Quizzes: There will be five midterm quizzes on the last day of even weeks (2, 4, 6, 8, and 10), and one comprehensive final exam.
 The quizzes will consist of 15 multiple choice/true-false questions, fill in the blank questions, and one or two short answer questions.
 I will drop your lowest midterm quiz, but will not drop the final!
 You'll need 6 scantron 1712-PAR Sheets.